 in the Domino Data Access builder.)
 Otherwise, you have to specify them manually.

-When you get an XML representation of a categorized Domino view, you can specify the set of rows to return.
+When you get an XML representation of a categorized Domino view from the Domino View & Form builder, you can specify the set of rows to return.
 By default, you just get document

 rows, that is, those that show the actual data for a row.
 However, you can also request category

 rows in addition to the document rows.
 These category rows are inserted into the data to indicate when a new category is starting.